Santa Cruz Shakespeare

-Santa Cruz Shakespeare is an annual professional theatre festival in Santa Cruz, California, founded in 2014.
+Santa Cruz Shakespeare is an independent theater company in Santa Cruz, California, founded in 2014.
 Its predecessor, Shakespeare Santa Cruz, lost the financial support of its host and sponsor, the University of California, Santa Cruz in 2013.
-Members of the original company and board immediately began fundraising and raised enough money to relaunch the festival as an independent entity.
+Members of the original company and board immediately began fundraising and raised enough money to form a new independent theater company.
+Santa Cruz Shakespeare values community, aesthetics, financial responsibility, inclusivity, inquisitiveness, and engagement through repertory theater, educational programs, and professionalism in the entertainment/theater fields.